Meet Our Veterinarians

 Dr. Shelley Epstein has been a veterinarian at Wilmington Animal Hospital since graduation from veterinary school at the University of Pennsylvania in 1985.
 She has an undergraduate degree in Natural Science from Muhlenberg College and has been working in the veterinary field since she was 17 years old.

 Dr. Epstein is credited with bringing an integrative approach to medicine to WAH through the addition of holistic medicine.
 While she most enjoys practicing homeopathy and providing nutritional consulting, she also practices conventional medicine at WAH and at Providence Animal Center, a local animal shelter where she does relief work.

-Dr. Epstein has a shelter dog, Ness, and an cat, Pearl, that was abandoned in her coworker’s yard.
+Dr. Epstein has a cat named Aviva, adopted from Forgotten Cats.
 Her hobbies include cycling, walking in the woods with Ness, traveling, and lecturing around the world.
 She is on the editorial board for the Journal of the American Holistic Veterinary Medicine Association and on the Board of Directors for the Academy of Veterinary Homeopathy.

 Maria Werkiser, VMD

 Dr. Maria Werkiser has been a veterinarian at Wilmington Animal Hospital since 1997.
 She has an undergraduate degree in Animal Science from the University of Delaware and graduated from the University of Pennsylvania’s School of Veterinary Medicine in 1990.